 Amelia J. Rideau is a partner with the law firm, McManimon, Scotland & Baumann, LLC, working primarily in housing and economic development.
 In her housing practice, Mrs. Rideau represents developers and housing authorities in connection with the development and financing of affordable and market rate housing projects utilizing forms of federal, state and municipal financial assistance, including Low Income Housing Tax Credits, tax exempt bonds, federal credit enhancements and conventional financing.
 Mrs. Rideau also specializes in assisting public and private entities with respect to economic development and redevelopment Projects.
-The work includes assisting projects in obtaining regulatory and financing approvals including site plan approvals, environmental remediation, historic preservation approvals, the designation of redevelopment and rehabilitation areas and the adoption of redevelopment plans, and the provision of public financial assistance in the form of tax credit financing, redevelopment area bonds, payments in lieu of taxes and tax abatements.
-Mrs. Rideau represents qualified active low-income community businesses and housing authorities in financings utilizing New Markets Tax Credits and Low Income Housing Tax Credits respectively.
-Mrs. Rideau’s work includes drafting formation documents for 501(c)(3) tax exempt entities and the representation of public entities and non-profits in the negotiation and implementation of financing instruments, development agreements, redevelopment agreements and financial agreements for housing, retail, commercial and mixed-use projects.
+The work includes assisting projects in obtaining regulatory and financing approvals including site plan approvals, historic preservation approvals, the designation of redevelopment and rehabilitation areas and the adoption of redevelopment plans, and the provision of public financial assistance in the form of tax credit financing, redevelopment area bonds, payments in lieu of taxes and tax abatements and Urban Enterprise Zone designations.
+Further, Mrs. Rideau’s work includes drafting formation documents for 501(c)(3) tax exempt entities and the representation of public entities and non-profits in the negotiation and implementation of financing instruments, development agreements, redevelopment agreements and financial agreements for housing, retail, commercial and mixed-use projects.

 Mrs. Rideau received her Bachelor of Arts from the University of Wisconsin-Madison in Political Science and English, and her Juris Doctorate Degree from Rutgers University School of Law – Newark.
 While at UW-Madison, Mrs. Rideau served as Vice-Chair of the Associated Students of Madison.
 While attending Rutgers, Mrs. Rideau served as Editor-in-Chief of the Rutgers Race and the Law Review and Vice President of Community Affairs for the Association of Black Law Students.